cursedastronaut/RedStar-Notes-and-Hack/README.md

 ```
 **WARNING:** The system will not be compatible with any other language.
 ## Enabling internet
-By default, RedStar is configured to take advantage of DPRK's intranet "광명".
+By default, RedStar is configured to take advantage of DPRK's intranet «광명».
 Since we have no access whatsoever to it, let's allow the use of regular internet:
 1. Open the terminal
 1. Switch to root (`su` command).